-I must make grateful acknowledgement to the authors and publishers of all the works quoted in the text and listed in the notes.
-I owe a particular debt to the work of recent researchers in this field, Adrian Bell, David Clark, Gwen Dunn, Humberside Playing Fields not considered correct in Flora Thompson's village girlhood fifty years later, when 'Victorian ideas, too, had penetrated to some extant.'
+I must make grateful acknowledgement to the authors and publishers of all the works quoted in the text and listed in teristic stooping stance and gait of Hodge, the Victorian farm worker, while the girls were equally inevitably to go into 'service' at thirteen or fourteen, first in a nearby town and then in the wider world.
+From childhood, they had a share of domestic tasks, and their early departure from the overcrowded cottage made more room for the younger children.
+Miss Mitford was a pre-Victorian and, in her account, girls under ten could behave as indecorously as the boys, something that was not considered correct in Flora Thompson's village girlhood fifty years later, when 'Victorian ideas, too, had penetrated to some extant.'
 13

-And however patronizing Miss Mitford's approach, the village children were to her sentient humans rather than part of the land-scape.
+And however patronizing Miss Mitford's approach, the village children were to her sentient humans rather than part of the landscape.
 Nothing could be more suddenly chilling than that passage in Alison Uttley's idyllic The Country Child when her alter ego Susan Garland overhears a remark as the congregation files out of the Christmas service: "What a very plain child that Garland child is!
 Positively ugly," said Mrs Drayton to her husband.
 Susan gasped and stood still.
 The world was filled with sorrow.
 The gleaming snow was dulled, a cloud swept over the sun, and the sky drooped.
 Mrs Drayton turned round and saw the girl's startled eyes.
 "Will you please ask your mother to send to shillings' worth of eggs?" she said stiffly, and passed on like a queen.'14

-Or the encounter from Winifred's girlfriend in the inter-war years, when, 'One autumn day, I nipped down the field in the hope of finding a walnut under a tree in the corner.
+Or the encounter from Winifred's girlfriend in the interwar years, when, 'One autumn day, I nipped down the field in the hope of finding a walnut under a tree in the corner.
 As I searched, a huntswoman rode up.
 She reined in her mount at the side of me, and in a loud, assured "country" voice, called to a male rider a few yards: "Do come and have a look at this.
 Isn't it quaint?"
 She started at me with such insolent amusement that I realized I was the "it" referred to....'15